Trump Administration Plans To Defang Consumer Protection Watchdog

 The lawsuit was moving forward until Mulvaney came on board, when it was suddenly dropped.

-"Dismissal of this lawsuit shows an outrageous disregard for the rule of law," says the former CFPB attorney Peterson, who calls the lender "one of the worst of the worst" for swindling many people around the nation out of tens of millions of dollars.
+"Dismissal of this lawsuit shows an outrageous disregard for the rule of law," says Peterson, who calls the lender "one of the worst of the worst" for swindling many people around the nation out of tens of millions of dollars.

 A key backer of Golden Valley was recently convicted of racketeering charges in a case involving another online lender, according to court documents.
 Given this history, Peterson wonders why Mulvaney dropped the lawsuit against Golden Valley.